 2016 NOMINEE: Best Short Film, BAFTA Scotland Awards.Continue

 2016 NOMINEE: Best British Short Film, Iris Prize.

 2016 NOMINEE: Best Female Performance, BAFTA Scotland New Talent Awards – Lily Graham.

-In TAKE YOUR PARTNERS, an 8 year-old tomboy challenges gender expectations when forced to make an Easter Bonnet with the girls.
-Bravely subverting convention, she also learns that the adult world is not quite so black and white.
+A non-conforming 8-year-old challenges gender expectations when forced to make an Easter Bonnet with the girls.
+Bravely subverting convention, she also learns that the grown-up world is not quite so black and white.